+Front fencing Views
-Front fencing In residential areas maintain garden settings with low or no fencing city centre.

-Views Maintain important views and vistas within and to and from the
+In residential areas maintain garden settings with low or no fencing.
+Maintain important views and vistas within and to and from the city centre.

-Form / Roof Maintain simple roof forms, retain existing chimneys and roof

-Massing pitches for new development should be at least 27.5 degrees.
+Form / Massing Roof Maintain simple roof forms, retain existing chimneys and roof pitches for new development should be at least 27.5 degrees.